mnazarov/ikeaprices/README.md

 # Idea

 Living in a small country like Belgium, sometimes it pays to drive over the border to get a good deal.
-Depending on the location in Belgium Within 1-2 hours it is possible to reach IKEA in the Netherlands, Germany and France.
+Depending on the location in Belgium, within 1-2 hours it is possible to reach IKEA in the Netherlands, Germany or France.
 Out of desire to save and curiosity this tool was born.

 # Implementation